-To be eligible to transfer into the Northwest State Community College RN program, students must have a cumulative GPA at Defiance College of at least a 2.5, with a grade of 'Pass' on the nurse aide certification exam (NR101) at least a 'C' in the following classes: Chemistry 113; Arts & Humanities 110, 120; Math 105; Information Technology 102,103 &104.
-Students entering the NSCC nursing program are also required to pass the NLN Preadmission Exam (PAX-RN) and achieve in the 50th percentile in each area tested.
-PAX-RN tests in the area of Science, Math and Verbal ability.
+To be eligible to transfer into the Northwest State Community College RN program, students must have a cumulative GPA at Defiance College of at least a 2.5, with a grade of 'Pass' on the nurse aide certification exam (NR101) at least a 'C' in the following classes: Chemistry 113; Arts & Humanities 110, 120; Math 110; ENGL 125 COMP I, and PSYCH 110 Intro to Psychology Students entering the NSCC nursing program are also required to have certification in a BLS program from the Red Cross or the American Heart Association, pass the NLN Preadmission Exam (PAX-RN) and achieve in the 50th percentile in each area tested.
+The PAX-RN tests in the area of Science, Math and Verbal ability.
 Students who do not achieve in the 50th percentile in all areas tested must wait 6 months to retest.
 PAX-RN exam can only be taken two times.

 In addition to the courses listed above, to be eligible to transfer into the Northwest State RN program, students must have taken High School Biology with Lab and received a minimum grade of 'B' or, if they received a 'C' in High School Biology they must have an ACT science score of >24.
-If students do not meet these minimums, they must take a college level Biology course and pass with at least a 'C.' To be admitted into the BSN completion program upon their return to Defiance College, students must successfully complete the NCLEX-RN Exam during the summer after their third year, complete ENG112 Composition II and SSC101 Sociology at Northwest State, and be in good academic standing (at least a 2.5 GPA).
+If students do not meet these minimums, they must take a college level Biology course and pass with at least a 'C.'

+To be admitted into the BSN completion program upon their return to Defiance College, students must successfully complete the NCLEX-RN Exam during the summer after their third year and have at least a 2.5 GPA.
+They must have completed ENGL 225 Composition II, a Creative or Expressive Arts Credit and a Historical, Political or Multicultural credit to finish out their BSN requirements or plan to complete these requirements at Defiance College in their final year.